itsmartashub/floristyle/README.md

      - (it's important to install one of these [`.apk`](https://github.com/TeaOwO/Florigboard-fork/edit/Main/README.md#-important))
 - Click on `Theme` &rarr; `Manage installed themes`
 - Click on `Import` &rarr; `Select files`
-- Select the `flex` file you have downloaded (`gboardish.flex`)
+- Select the `flex` file you have downloaded
 - You should see **10** new themes.
 - Go back to `Theme`, and then press `Selected theme` to select the theme you prefer for `☀️ Day` and `🌙 Night`

 ## ⚠️ Disclaimers

-- My involvement is limited to the creation of themes (`gboardish.flex` file).
+- My involvement is limited to the creation of themes.
 I do not engage in alterations to the [source code](https://github.com/1fexd/florisboard/tree/feature/material-you-theme-colors) nor initiate FlorisBoard `commits`.
-- The provided `florisboard-0.4.0-debug-MYD.apk` file represents a `debug` version of [FlorisBoard](https://github.com/florisboard/florisboard).
+- The provided `Florisboard-Debug.apk` file represents a `debug` version of [FlorisBoard](https://github.com/florisboard/florisboard).
 Please anticipate the presence of bugs and anomalies in its functionality.
 - The themes have been tested on **Android 12 and 13**.
 Material You **is not supported** on any OS version lower than Android 12.
 However, I could create a few **static** themes that resemble Gboard.

 ## 📖 Credits